 - Where a shareholder does not nominate a charity or the value of the share sale is less than AUD$100, the funds are pooled and allocated as outlined above.

 - The ATO's Public Ancillary Funds Guidelines prohibit us passing on the exact proceeds of each share sale directly to a recommended charity.
 One of the many benefits of ShareGift Australia as a donor-advised fund is that we consolidate donated share proceeds, which generally enables us to create a multiplier effect for charities in terms of dollars received.

-100% of all donated share proceeds are used for charitable purposes to ensure ShareGift Australia is freely available to Australian shareholders and charities.
+100% of all donated share proceeds are used for charitable purposes to ensure ShareGift Australia is freely available to Australian shareholders, listed companies and charities.